 Those of you who have lived long enough will remember Mozilla Firefox (actually, it hasn’t been that long).
 Firefox was once the internet browser to compete against.
 It brought something to browsers that nobody thought of before.
 And if you remember how amazing Internet Explorer used to be you will appreciate what Firefox did.
 It’s fast-growing market led Google to jump in with its own take on what a browser should be.
 Chrome is now the undisputed king and this is a story we’ve all seen happen and been a part of.
-Mozilla hasn’t given up though and the company is back with a brand new browser for Android called Firefox Rocket.
+Mozilla hasn’t given up though and the company is back with a brand new browser for Android called Firefox Lite.

 The mobile browser landscape is pretty different from that of the desktop where Firefox is a distant second choice.
 On smartphones, Firefox is not even a distant third even though Firefox for Android is a pretty decent browser.
 It is one of the few browsers which support extensions on Android and there are plenty of those for Firefox.
 Mozilla also has another browser on Android called Firefox focus which was developed with user privacy in mind.
 We’ve reviewed an older version of Firefox focus back when it came out.
-Today we’re here to talk about Firefox Rocket though.
-With Firefox Rocket, Mozilla perhaps hopes to win new users instead of trying to convert Chrome users.
+Today we’re here to talk about Firefox Lite though.
+With Firefox Lite, Mozilla perhaps hopes to win new users instead of trying to convert Chrome users.

-Firefox Rocket has been designed for low-end phones with less storage and less RAM.
+Firefox Lite has been designed for low-end phones with less storage and less RAM.
 This is basically Mozilla Firefox for Android Go devices.
 It’s light-weight, it’s fast, and it costs you fewer data.
 Many companies are making a lite version of their apps these days to find their way onto cheaper smartphones.
 Facebook has done it, Google has done it, Microsoft has done it and now it’s Mozilla.
 If you’ve noticed though many of these “lite” apps turn out to be better than the original.
 You do have to give up a few things in the process but it can be really worth it.
-I can mention Messenger Lite as a very good example but is Firefox Rocket good enough?
+I can mention Messenger Lite as a very good example but is Firefox Lite good enough?

 Don’t miss: 5 Must-Have Firefox Extensions for Android